MattE444/Portfolio-Projects-AWS/Assessment for Associate Support Engineer/readme.md

    7. The issue as it turns out was that the app = Flask(__name__) was within a function called create_app().
    8. The solution was to add a line of code into app.py that was application = create_app() and then change the Procfile back to web: gunicorn app:application.
 Now Elastic Beanstalk was able to create my job tracker app which I still use today.

+   Throughout the process, I used ChatGPT and documentation as reference tools, but validated changes through logs and deployment results to confirm the actual root cause.